krasimir/riew/README.md

 * `props` - an ID of the props channel of the riew
 * the Riew routines also receive the externals injected into the riew (if any)

 We have to clarify what we mean by "object that reaches the `view`".
 It's a JavaScript object literal that contains keys and values.
 This must be raw data but may be also a Riew [channel](https://github.com/krasimir/riew#chan) or a [state](https://github.com/krasimir/riew#state).
 In this cases the view gets whatever is the data in the channel or whatever is the value of the state.
-Keep reading, there're more examples in the "Channels and state" section.
+Keep reading, there're more examples in the [Channels and state](https://github.com/krasimir/riew#channels-and-state) section.

 #### Externals

 Very often we'll need _services_ and configuration to reach our Riew routines.
-The library provides a mechanism for dealing with such dependencies injection.
+The library provides a mechanism for dealing with such dependencies.
 We'll better understand it by checking the following example:

 ```js
 const answerService = {